BWeng20/ruFSM/README.md

 You can define custom logic by implementing the `Action` trait.
 Each FSM instance can register its own actions; these are inherited by child sessions.

-In the ECMAScript or `rfsm-expression` datamodels, these actions can be called like normal functions.
+In the ECMAScript or `rfsm-expression` data models, these actions can be called like normal functions.
 Parameters and return values are converted automatically — see the `Data` enum for supported types.

 Custom actions have full access to FSM data and state.